jasonstolaruk/CurryMUD/README.md

   * `RecordWildCards`
   * `TupleSections`
   * `ViewPatterns`
-* About 70 modules, excluding tests.
+* About 80 modules, excluding tests.
-* About 50 unit and property tests exist (I'm using the [tasty testing framework](https://hackage.haskell.org/package/tasty)).
+* About 60 unit and property tests exist (I'm using the [tasty testing framework](https://hackage.haskell.org/package/tasty)).

 ### How to try it out

 If you'd like to try out what I have so far, clone the repo from your home directory.
 While you can build CurryMUD via the usual `cabal install`, you may also utilize the included [build-sandbox.sh](https://github.com/jasonstolaruk/CurryMUD/blob/master/build-sandbox.sh) script, which builds the project dependencies in a new cabal sandbox.

-You'll need GHC 7.10 with base 4.8.
+You'll need at least GHC 7.10 with base 4.8.
 You shouldn't have any issues compiling on Mac OS X or Linux (I do not plan on explicitly supporting Windows).
 If you do run into issues, please email me and let me know.

 Once you have the server up and running, just telnet to localhost port 9696 to play.